 Hardison, a Newton Grove native, was the first UNC defensive player who was not a two-way performer to earn 1st team All-America honors.
 In 1977 he led the Tar Heels to the number one scoring defense ranking (7.4 ppg), allowing just 10 TD’s in eleven games.
 Hardison started every game during his three year UNC career.
 He had a 10-year career in the NFL with Bills, Giants, Chargers, and Chiefs. [more…]

 Leo Hart was a standout quarterback for Duke University, 1968-70.
 The Kinston native passed for 6,116 yards in his Duke career.
 In 1968 Hart became the first player in ACC history to pass for 2,000 yards in a season.
 Hart is the only quarterback to be voted first-team All-ACC three times, the only player to lead the ACC in passing yardage three seasons, and the only player to lead the ACC in total offense three seasons.
-Following a brief career in the NFL, Hart settled in Atlanta, where he became a successful businessman. [more...]
+He finished his career fifth in NCAA history in completions and total offense.
+Following a brief career in the NFL, Hart settled in Atlanta, where he became a successful businessman.

 In 1974 Huff was a 1st Team All-ACC and Consensus All-American Offensive Lineman at UNC.
 He won the Jacobs Blocking Trophy, Jim Tatum Medal, two time recipient of the Bill Arnold Award, Captain of the College All-Stars and came in 2nd for the Outland Trophy Award.
 Huff lead UNC to an 11-1 Atlantic Coast Conference championship and set school total offense records.
 In 1975 he earned a degree in Psychology and was the 3rd pick in the first round of the NFL draft.
 Huff played 11 years in the NFL and was one of the “Hogs” with the Redskins in the 1983 Super Bowl. [more…]